Energy usage during month of June could make history, Entergy says

 “Every degree below 78 could add 3% to your bill.
 So if you go down to 75 you’ve already added 9% to your bill," said Freese.

-Entergy says that despite the increased demand, there is no threat of strain on the power grid that could lead to outages.
+Entergy says that despite the increased demand, there is no indication of strain on the power grid that could lead to outages at this time and the company will notify customers if this changes.

 More News